Cohen Milstein

-Cohen Milstein is an American plaintiffs' law firm that engages in large-scale class action litigation.
+Cohen Milstein Sellers & Toll PLLC (often simply known as Cohen Milstein) is an American plaintiffs' law firm that engages in large-scale class action litigation.

 The firm filed a number of lawsuits against Donald Trump during and after his presidency, including a lawsuit which successfully blocked the Trump administration's attempt to roll back the Deferred Action for Childhood Arrivals (DACA) program.
-Cohen Milstein has made the implementation of corporate diversity, equity, and inclusion (DEI) programs a key part of its litigation strategy.
-The firm has been hired by various state attorneys general to assist in complex litigation, including by suing ExxonMobil over climate change.
-Anita Hill was of counsel at Cohen Milstein.

-Civil rights litigation
+Background

-The firm is active in civil rights litigation and describes itself as having attorneys who "are nationally recognized thought-leaders in diversity, equity, and inclusion."
+The firm is active in civil rights litigation.
 Its pro bono clients have included the American Civil Liberties Union (ACLU), the National Association for the Advancement of Colored People (NAACP), and the Brady Center to Prevent Gun Violence.
+The firm has also played a leading role in major antitrust cases involving price fixing and wage suppression.

+Notable cases

+Civil rights

+In 2017, in Keepseagle v.
+Vilsack, a settlement was reached between Native American farmers and the United States Department of Agriculture.
+The farmers, whose lead law firm was Cohen Milstein, said they had been denied loans for decades because of government discrimination.
+The farmers were awarded $760 million.

 Cohen Milstein represented plaintiffs who sued the Trump administration over the rescission of the Deferred Action for Childhood Arrivals (DACA) program.
 A federal judge argued that the Trump administration must fully restore DACA, saying the law's rescission was "arbitrary and capricious" and "inadequately explained."
 The case, Department of Homeland Security v.
 Regents of the University of California, went before the U.S. Supreme Court, which reversed the Trump administration's order in a win for undocumented immigrants who had entered the U.S. as minors.

 In 2020, Cohen Milstein joined the ACLU, the Lawyers' Committee for Civil Rights Under Law, and the Poverty & Race Research Action Council in suing the United States Department of Housing and Urban Development (HUD) over its rollback of portions of the Fair Housing Act.
 In the lawsuit, Cohen Milstein alleged that HUD had gutted "the long-established legal framework for 'disparate impact' claims, which have helped dismantle systemic barriers to fair housing for decades."

+In 2022, Sterling Jewelers paid $175 million to settle a class action arbitration alleging that the company had discriminated against 68,000 women in its pay and promotion practices.
+Cohen Milstein served as the plaintiffs’ lead attorney.

+In 2024, U.S. Customs and Border Protection (CBP) reached a settlement with the Equal Employment Opportunity Commission, whereby CBP would pay $45 million to CBP employees who were discriminated against because of their pregnancies.
+The CBP employees were represented by Cohen Milstein, together with Gilbert Employment Law.